Dead Stock: Why It’s a Problem & How to Eradicate It

 Backorders

-A business can run out of a particular SKU in its inventory before all orders for that item have been fulfiled.
+A business can run out of a particular SKU in its inventory before all orders for that item have been fulfilled.
 That item is then put on backorder, meaning it will be delivered to the customers that ordered it once it is back in stock.

-Once you realise you have backorders to fill, it can be tempting to panic and order more of the item than you actually need to resolve the issue.
+Once you realize you have backorders to fill, it can be tempting to panic and order more of the item than you actually need to resolve the issue.
 After the backorders are filled, you’ll be left with excess inventory that could be difficult to sell (or a customer gets fed up after having to wait for so long).

 Order cancellations